Svetozar Gligorić: Quotes

 "The moment of death has the power to stress in a single move the achievement or the futility of a life."

 Notable games

 One of Gligorić's most famous games was this win against the former world champion Tigran Petrosian at the great "Tournament of Peace" held in Zagreb in 1970.
 It displays Gligorić's virtuosity on the Black side of the King's Indian and his willingness to play for a sacrificial attack against one of history's greatest defenders.
-Zagreb 1970 was another Gligorić tournament success, as he tied for second (with Petrosian and others) behind Fischer, at the start of the latter's 1970–71 run of tournament and match victories.
+Zagreb 1970 was another Gligorić tournament success, as he tied for second (ahead of Petrosian and behind Fischer) at the start of the latter's 1970–71 run of tournament and match victories.